IBM/scheduler-library/README.md

 The `make clean` can be used to ensure that all code is re-built, i.e. in case there are odd time-stamps on the files, etc. There is also a `make clobber` which removes the object-file directories, executables, etc. The `make` command should produce the `test-scheduler*.exe` target, which is the core executable that will run the C-mode <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> application atop SL.

 The `make` process uses the contents of a `.config` file to set various compile-time parameters.
-The current version of this software produces an executable target that includes soe representation of these configuration parameters.
-This, the output executable will likely have a name like `test-scheduler-CF-P3V0F0N0` which indicates:
+The current version of this software produces an executable target that includes some representation of these configuration parameters.
+Thus, the output executable will likely have a name like `test-scheduler-CF-P3V0F0N0` which indicates:
  - this is the `test-scheduler` trace-driven (as opposed to `test-scheduler-sim` simulation-driven) run-type
  - the build uses the "fake" CV/CNN accelerators (`CF`)
  - the build allows for 'P3' three CPU accelerators (processors), 'V0' and zero hardware Viterbi accelerators, 'F0' and zero FFT accelerators, and 'N0' zero CV/CNN
 When building for hardware that includes hardware accelerators (e.g. 3 FFT, 2 Viterbi, and 1 CV/CNN) then the name would reflect that, e.g. the target executable could read `test-scheduler-RV-F2VCHo-P3V2F3N1` which indicates:
- - this is the `test-scheduler` trace-driven (as opposed to `test-scheduler-sim` simulation-driven) run-type
- - it was cross-compiled for `RV` (Risc-V) target architecture
+ - it was cross-compiled for `RV` (RISC-V) target architecture
- - the build include use of the `F2` fft2 hardware accelerator, 'V' Viterbi hardware accelerator, and `CHo` Hardware (NVDLA) only (i.e. no processor-based execution of CV/CNN tasks)
+ - the build uses the `F2` fft2 hardware accelerator, 'V' Viterbi hardware accelerator, and `CHo` Hardware (NVDLA) only (i.e. no processor-based execution of CV/CNN tasks)
  - and the build allows for 'P3' three CPU accelerators (processors), 'V2' and two hardware Viterbi accelerators, 'F3' and three hardware FFT accelerators, and 'N1' one CV/CNN hardware NVDLA accelerator

 This new naming convention is primarily used to make clearer the target plaftforms on which the executable can be expected to function.
-The "all-software" executable can execute on any platform.
+The _all-software_ executable can execute on any platform.
 The example above that uses hardware accelerators (`test-scheduler-RV-F2VCHo-P3V2F3N1`) can therefore be executed on a RISC-V based system that includes at least 2 hardware Viterbi, 3 hardware FFT, and 1 CV/CNN NVDLA accelerator.

 ### Targets

 The standard ```make``` of the scheduler-library code will produce two executables:
- - test-scheduler.exe
- - test-scheduler-sim.exe
-The ```test-scheduler.exe``` program corresponds to the trace-driven  ```mini-era``` executable, while the ```test-scheduler-sim.exe``` corresponds to the simulation version of ```mini-era``` (where the inputs are derived by simulation of arrival events, guided by thresholds and random number selection).
-For more details on the simulation versus trae-driven ```mini-era``` programs, please see the documentation in the mini-era github repository.
+ - `test-scheduler.exe`: corresponds to the trace-driven `mini-era` executable.
+ - `test-scheduler-sim.exe`: corresponds to the simulation version of `mini-era` (where the inputs are derived by simulation of arrival events, guided by thresholds and random number selection).
+For more details on the simulation versus trae-driven `mini-era` programs, please see the documentation in the mini-era github repository.

 ### Configuration

-The Mini-ERA + SL build supports more than just a basic Linux platform; there is provision to tie this same application into the EPOCHS <a href="https://esp.cs.columbia.edu" target="_blank">ESP-based</a> Soc platform (currently propotyped on an FPGA).
-As such, there are options to compile this application code within the ESP SoC design environment to cross-compile an output target or the EPOCHS native RISC-V Linux SoC environment.
+The Mini-ERA + SL build supports more than just a basic Linux platform; there is provision to tie this same application into the EPOCHS <a href="https://esp.cs.columbia.edu" target="_blank">ESP-based</a> SoC platform (currently propotyped on an FPGA).
+As such, there are options to compile this application code within the ESP SoC design environment to cross-compile an output target for the EPOCHS native RISC-V Linux SoC environment.
 There are also some additional configuration capabilites tied in to the overall make process, and these are controlled in two ways:

 1. Build using an explicit Makefile, e.g. to build the local (native to this system) version, invoke `make -f Makefile.local` which will use the native gcc and compile to a version that does not include the use of ESP-based SoC hardware; to compile explicitly to the ESP-based SoC RISC-V system, build with `make -f Makefile.riscv`